Wrongful Death Lawyer in New JerseySchedule a Free Consultation

 The loss of someone you love is something that you never truly get over.
-Yet, when a tragic and unnecessary accident takes someone close, the pain is even more acutely felt.
-There are no words to describe the feeling of experiencing a sudden loss, especially when that loss was the result of someone else’s reckless and negligent behavior or actions.
+Yet, the pain is even more acutely felt when a tragic and unnecessary accident takes someone close.
+There are no words to describe the feeling of experiencing a sudden loss.
+This is especially true when that loss resulted from someone else’s reckless and negligent behavior or actions.

-While a lawsuit is probably the last thing on your mind right now, family members need to know that it may be an option.
-In addition to the emotional turmoil that an unexpected death can place on family members, the very real and frightening prospect of financial instability and turmoil exists as well.
-While money is never equal to the loss of a loved one, compensation can greatly impact family members who depended on the victim for security.
-A lawsuit may also be a means of holding the negligent party responsible for the accident accountable for their actions.
+While a lawsuit is probably the last thing on your mind, family members must know it may be an option.
+In addition to the emotional turmoil that an unexpected death can place on family members, the very real and frightening prospect of financial instability and turmoil also exists.
+While money is never equal to losing a loved one, compensation can greatly impact family members who depend on the victim for security.
+A lawsuit may also hold the negligent party responsible for the accident accountable for their actions.
 A New Jersey personal injury lawyer is just what you need.

-If you would like to talk to someone about the death of a family member and find out what your legal rights are, contact the sensitive and compassionate team at Brach Eichler Trial Lawyers.
+If you would like to talk to someone about the death of a family member and find out what your legal rights are, contact the sensitive team at Brach Eichler Injury Lawyers.
 We can review the situation and give you a better idea of what the legal system may be able to do for you and your family.
-We understand that you are still grieving and that it is a lengthy process.
+We understand that you are still grieving, and is a lengthy process.
 That is why we offer a free, no-obligation, and confidential consultation.
 When you are ready to talk, we are ready to listen.
 Call us at (201) 583-5765 to get started.

-Why Choose Brach Eichler Trial Lawyers for a Wrongful Death Case?
+Why Choose Brach Eichler Injury Lawyers for a Wrongful Death Case?

 If you have just lost a loved one in a serious accident caused by negligence, you are suffering a heartache few can comprehend.
 The grief can be overwhelming, and it may be hard to concentrate on even simple tasks, let alone the major details of how you will pay for related medical expenses and funeral arrangements.

-Too often, family members are left unaware that they have legal rights following an accident.
+Too often, family members are unaware they have legal rights following an accident.
 Those rights may entitle them to compensation.
-While it is small solace after losing a cherished family member, money could go a long way towards providing some basic financial protection from unexpected medical bills and loss of income.
+While it is small solace after losing a cherished family member, money could provide some basic financial protection from unexpected medical bills and loss of income.

-At Brach Eichler Trial Lawyers, we understand that you are going through a particularly dark time after losing a loved one in such a sudden and tragic manner.
-We don’t ever want to put undue pressure on family members during this time, but what we do want is to make sure family members know that our door is always open.
+At Brach Eichler Injury Lawyers, we understand that you are going through a particularly dark time after losing a loved one suddenly and tragically.
+We don’t ever want to put undue pressure on family members during this time, but we want to make sure family members know that our door is always open.
 We have a track record of helping families recover compensation following a negligent accident, and we do it while always keeping compassion and sensitivity in mind.

 What is Wrongful Death?

 As sometimes happens in cases of wrongful death, there may exist both criminal and civil complaints against the alleged perpetrator of the negligent act.
-If a criminal case is in the works, that will not bar family members from seeking compensation through a civil lawsuit as well.
+If a criminal case is in the works, that will also not bar family members from seeking compensation through a civil lawsuit.
 Civil cases are for recovering compensation, while criminal cases exist to punish wrongdoings.

 Types of Wrongful Death Accident Cases We Handle

 Losing a loved one is traumatic and devastating.
-It is especially tragic when friends and family members are forced to come to grips with the fact that their loved one’s death may have been preventable if not for the negligent or reckless behaviors of others.
-Negligence at any level is deplorable, but because it can happen in a wide variety of circumstances, it takes a knowledgeable and experienced attorney to discover which parties to hold accountable for someone’s death.
+It is especially tragic when friends and family members are forced to come to grip with the fact that their loved one’s death may have been preventable if not for the negligent or reckless behaviors of others.
+Negligence at any level is deplorable because it can happen in nefarious circumstances.
+A knowledgeable and experienced attorney must discover which parties to hold accountable for someone’s death.

 Wrongful Death Laws in New Jersey

-New Jersey has a series of laws and regulations that strictly outline who may file a wrongful death lawsuit, how long they have to file a claim, and what type of compensation may be gained in a successful case.
+New Jersey has laws and regulations that outline who may file a wrongful death lawsuit, how long they have to file a claim, and what type of compensation may be gained in a successful case.

-A wrongful death lawsuit may only be filed on behalf of surviving family members who stand to inherit from the deceased family member’s estate under the state’s laws of inheritance.
+Under state law, you can only file a wrongful death lawsuit for surviving family members who stand to inherit from the deceased’s estate.
 This can include a surviving spouse, children, parents, or brothers and sisters.
 Also, the person filing the lawsuit must show that they had a financial dependence on the victim.
 Typically, it would be a surviving spouse who files a wrongful death lawsuit on behalf of themselves or themselves and their mutual children.

-Once it has been established who can file a wrongful death claim, the individual must ensure that they are filing the claim within the proper time frame.
-New Jersey limits the amount of time a victim’s family has to file a wrongful death lawsuit.
-A suit must be filed within two years of the date of the victim’s death.
-If a case is filed after the statute of limitations expires it can be automatically dismissed and family members will have no other legal recourse for recovering compensation.
+Once you establish who can file a wrongful death claim, you must file the claim within the proper time frame.
+New Jersey limits the time a victim’s family has to file a wrongful death lawsuit.
+You must file most suits within two years of the date of the victim’s death.
+If you try to sue after the statute of limitations expires, the court can dismiss your case.
+If that happens, family members might have no other legal recourse for recovering compensation.

-It is also important for family members to understand what type of compensation they may be eligible to receive from a wrongful death lawsuit.
-Wrongful death lawsuits differ slightly from personal injury lawsuits in that the family members of the deceased are not entitled to non-economic damages such as pain and suffering or emotional distress.
+It is also essential for family members to understand what type of compensation they may be eligible to receive from a wrongful death lawsuit.
+Wrongful death lawsuits differ slightly from personal injury lawsuits in that the deceased’s family members are not entitled to non-economic damages such as pain and suffering or emotional distress.
 Those who file a wrongful death suit in New Jersey may only recover economic damages, which may include:

 - Loss of financial support